About Us and McNair

-The University of Arkansas at Little Rock (UALR) was chosen in 1991 to host a Ronald E. McNair Postbaccalaureate Achievement Program.
-The program was established by the U.S. Department of Education under the Federal TRIO Programs and is federally funded.
-The program is named for astronaut and Challenger crew member Dr. Ronald E. McNair.
+The University of Arkansas at Little Rock was chosen in 1991 to host a Ronald E. McNair Postbaccalaureate Achievement Program.
+Established by the U.S. Department of Education under the Federal TRIO Programs, the federally-funded program is named for astronaut and Challenger crew member Dr. Ronald E. McNair.

-The objective of the program is to provide educational experiences that will prepare first-generation and low-income or historically underrepresented undergraduates for doctoral study.
-We also provide intensive support to Scholars for their application processes for external research opportunities and, more importantly, for application to graduate study in which they’ll enroll upon completion of their UALR bachelor’s degree.
-Scholar support includes, but is not limited to, GRE preparation and advising, tutoring, academic counseling, financial aid counseling and assistance with securing financial support for attending graduate school, advising regarding the process of admission into and successful completion of graduate school.
+The program provides educational experiences that prepare first-generation and low-income or historically underrepresented undergraduates for doctoral study.
+It also provides intensive support to Scholars for external research opportunities and for application to graduate study after completing their bachelor’s degree.
+Scholar support includes GRE preparation and advising, tutoring, academic counseling, and financial aid counseling.
+Scholars also receive help with securing financial support for graduate school, and advising on how to successfully complete the admission process and, ultimately, graduate school.

 About Ronald E. McNair